blaenk/blaenk.github.io/provider/notes/machine-learning.markdown

 $$ P(|\insample(g) - \outsample(g)| \gt \epsilon) \leq 4 \growthfunc(2N) e^{-{\frac 1 8} \epsilon^2 N} $$

 The growth function is parameterized with $2N$ because we are now considering two samples.
+This inequality more or less says that we are making a statement that is probably (RHS), approximately (LHS epsilon), correct.

 # VC Dimension